 In her final year of high school it came as a great relief when CAMFED stepped in.
 As a CAMFED client Malumbo received entitlements including school uniform, shoes, sanitary pads and books, as well as psycho-social support from a trained Teacher Mentor.
 Malumbo felt stronger to resist pressures from young men asking to marry her, and, able to focus on her studies, passed her exams with top results.

-After school Malumbo became a pioneer member of the CAMFED alumnae association (CAMA) in Malawi, after it was founded there in 2013.
-CAMA is a peer-support network of young women from backgrounds of poverty and marginalization active across five African countries.
+After school Malumbo became a pioneer member of the CAMFED Association (CAMA) in Malawi, after it was founded there in 2013.
+The CAMFED Association is the network of female leaders educated with CAMFED support - active across five African countries.
 Together they commit to paying forward the benefits of their education.

 “Women can also do it, we don’t have to wait for men to take the lead.”

-Malumbo was elected as the district chair for CAMA Malawi.
-She participated in training to become a CAMA Learner Guide, a mentor to younger girls still in school.
-She was trained in delivering a life skills curriculum covering topics ranging from sexual and reproductive health, to leadership and empowerment.
+Malumbo was elected as the district chair for the CAMFED Association in Malawi.
+She participated in training to become a CAMFED Learner Guide, a mentor to younger girls still in school.
+Through My Better World, a life skills curriculum, she delivered sessions covering topics ranging from sexual and reproductive health, to leadership and empowerment.

 Through this scheme, Malumbo was given access to a small grant that enabled her to start her own small business selling groceries and vegetables from her garden.
 The investment in her enterprise allowed her to make a good profit, which she used to help support her family and to buy stationery for children vulnerable to school dropout.

-“CAMA is really working Malawi.
+“CAMA (the CAMFED Association) is really working in Malawi.
 We have been moving all over the district to campaign for education and to help students from needy families.”